Inference for Low-Rank Models: Asymptotic Results

 where, with $ L_{j }=\sum_{i =1}^n x_{ij} ^2 \gamma_i \gamma_i'$ and $ \bar B=\sum_{j=1}^p(\E x_{ij} ^2) v_j v_j' $,

 \end{theorem}

 To estimate the asymptotic variance, we need to preserve the rotation invariance property of the asymptotic variance.
-We therefore estimate $s_{np,1}^2+s_{np,2}^2$ separately within subsamples and produce the final asymptotic variance estimator by averaging the results across subsamples.
+We therefore estimate $\sigma_{np}^2$ separately within subsamples and produce the final asymptotic variance estimator by averaging the results across subsamples.
+We consider the homoskedastic case where $\Var(\varepsilon_{ij}|\Theta, X)= \sigma_j^2 $ for some constant $\sigma_j^2$, $j=1,...,p.$ In this case, standard errors can be estimated as